department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/product/aug-2023-whats-next.md

 My VA and the notification component that Angela created are clearly in our team's purview, and we should continue to pursue work that improves My VA and clarifies usage around the notification component.
 We should do the following:

 1. Determine what to do with the Notifications section/`You have a new debt` on My VA.
-2. Determine what to do with the notification component now that we don't have immediate plans to scale it.
-Options include refining it and improving documentation on when to use it; nixing the component and combining it with the white card; or something else we haven't thought about.
+2. Determine what to do with the notification component (nix it? combine it with the white card? refine it and improve documentation? something else?).
 3. Continue to pursue dot indicator with MHV landing page team.
 4. Pursue white card design on My VA.
 5. Continue to think about how to better elevate personally relevant info on My VA.